MCDReforged/MCDReforged/docs/source/quick_start.rst

     cd my_mcdr_server
     python -m mcdreforged init

-MCDR will generated the default configure and permission files, as well as some default folders.
+MCDR will generated the default configuration and permission files, as well as some default folders.
 The file structure will be like this

 .. code-block::